-Dear Lesbian Love and Advice: I'm in my mid 30s.
+Dear Ask a Lesbian: I'm in my mid 30s.
 I'm grown, make good money, established and confident.
-I recently realized that I want my partner to bring as much…
+I recently realized that I want my partner to bring as much as…

 Dating is hard these days and if you’re dating interracially, it can be harder to stay true to you.
 In an interracial relationship, normal relationship issues can be compounded by the stress of difference and discrimination.
 Three black and/or mixed race women share their tips for successfully remaining black and proud while loving a non-black partner.